biskwikman/jpn-atlas/README.md

 #### Acknowledgment

-This whole projects is inpsired by / stolen from [us-atlas](https://github.com/topojson/us-atlas), which is produces US county, state, and nation data.
+This whole project is inpsired by / stolen from [us-atlas](https://github.com/topojson/us-atlas), which produces US county, state, and nation data.